-This powerful translation app works in 90 languages.
-It's free but for full Watch use you'll need the £3.99/$4.99 in-app purchase which offers voice recognition and unlimited translations.
-A Watch complication means you can tap on the screen to start translating straight away and if you'll let it, the app will use your location to figure out what language it should be translating to or from.
-It also responds to Time Travel so by winding the Digital Crown you can see phrases which change such as "Good afternoon" which is replaced by "Good evening" as you scroll forward.
+A Watch complication means you can tap on the screen to start translating straight away and if you'll let it, iTranslate will use your location to figure out what language it should be translating to or from.

 What are the tasks you really want to achieve?
 Pick six from the hundreds of icons on the iPhone and they'll appear in the Watch app or the Streaks complication on the Watch face.
 So whether you want to read more, practise a musical instrument or walk the dog, there are icons you can invoke and reminders it can offer.

 - BBC News

 You can create a personalised news list on the iPhone and these show up in the Watch app, too.
 Ideal for snacking on headlines and letting you follow up with the main story elsewhere.

-Runtastic Six Pack Abs
+Runtastic Six Pack Abs Workout

 If you've been meaning to get that six-pack tummy but just don't have time to go to the gym, this iPhone app has high-quality videos of avatars performing crunches, situps, stretches and core twists that you can do in your own time on your bedroom floor, say.

-Initial workouts are free, more come as in-app purchases.
+Initial workouts with Runtastic are free, more come as in-app purchases.
 And if squinting at your precariously perched iPhone isn't doing it for you, the Watch app means you can see an animation on your watch, with vibrations on your wrist to start and end a set.
 It's easy to use and works well.
 Now you'll have to find another excuse not to work out.

-Organise your life better with Evernote, the brilliant note-taking app which saves photos, text, recipes, bookmarks, voice notes and more.
+Organize your life better with Evernote, the brilliant note-taking app which saves photos, text, recipes, bookmarks, voice notes and more.
 On Apple Watch you can set reminders and check off tasks easily enough.